rezkifauzian/Purwadhika_JCDS_FinalProject/README.md

 2. Install the needed package in ***requirements.txt*** with `pip install -r requirements.txt`
 3. Open the ***Dashboard*** folder
 4. Run the ***app.py*** with `python app.py`
-5. Open the localhost link given
+5. Open the localhost link given on your browser

 # FINAL PROJECT - PROPERTY VALUE ESTIMATION USING REGRESSION MODEL